cbrunson/PDF-Export/README.md

-PDF Export for Sketch App
+## PDF Export for Sketch App

-This plugin enables the export of selected artboards to a merged pdf file.
+This Sketch App plugin enables the export of selected artboards to a merged pdf file.

 ### How to set up
 The set up works occurs in two part.

-You'll need to download : PDFSketch.zip
+You'll need to download : PDFExport.zip

 Set up a shortcut to export from SketchApp to the clipboard Drag and drop the "PDFExport.sketchplugin" on the SketchApp icon.